BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     * Added Zim and Min Min Lighter to Teh Earworm's drop pool, since you fight and kill it three times over the course of the You Can Stop The Music mission.
+    * EOS/SH4D0W-TP's final loot shower has been tweaked to explicitly include glitch weapons, plus some extra moonstone and money.
+The probabilities have been tweaked slightly so the loot shower will be likely to drop *fewer* weapons, though it'll still be a heck of a lot.
   * This mod technically nerfs a few enemy drops, which otherwise get a little too excessive even for me:
     * Hardcodes the drop probabilities for the unique loot dropped by Badass